 This is one of the few opportunities in the admissions process for your voice as a person to come through!
 The best personal essays are not about the oddest or most extraordinary experiences of your life.
 Instead, they give the admissions officer a glimpse into your life and unique perspective on the world.
 Of course, the essay is also an opportunity to demonstrate your writing ability.

 Related: How to write a 500 word essay

 While transcripts provide the raw data of your achievement in the classroom, letters of recommendation provide a qualitative assessment from your teachers about you as a scholar and learner.
 The most effective recommendations come from a teacher who knows you really well and can speak to your ability as a student.
 Ideally, recommendations should come from a teacher you had during your junior year.
 Read more about recommendations here.

 When a college is considering your application, they are evaluating you not only as a student, but also as a person and community member.
 An activities list should include all of the ways you spend your time out- side of the classroom.
 This can include volunteering, clubs, sports, music, art, volunteering, a part-time job, taking care of younger siblings, and starting a business.
 Remember, colleges are looking for quality over quantity.
 The most compelling activities lists include things that the student is clearly passionate about.

 Similar to the personal essay, interviews are an opportunity for your voice and perspective to come through.
-Many schools will “recommend, but not require” interviews in their application review.
-As a rule of thumb in the admissions process, you should do anything that is recommended.
+Sometimes, a college admissions office will “recommend, but not require” interviews in their application review.
+As a rule of thumb in the admissions process, you should do anything that colleges recommend.
 Interviews are usually very conversational, so there is no reason to be stressed.
 Typically, it is just an opportunity to talk with an admissions officer (or current student) about your passions inside and outside of the class- room, as well as your interest in the college.
-To get an idea of what kind of questions might be asked, check out this blog post.
+To get an idea of what kind of questions might be asked, check out our blog post.